 Dr. Pac is an Assistant Professor at the University of Wisconsin-Madison School of Social Work.
 Her research focuses on the role of social policies in improving infant and maternal health, understanding the causes and consequences of child abuse and neglect, and physician decision making.
 She is also a “PRC mom” who brought her young children to the center when she lived in Corning several years ago.

-When we asked Dr. Pac to help us research our community and, we were so happy that this busy professor and mother of three said yes.
-Below is an interview with Dr. Pac about why she personally and professionally values the PRC as a resource for families in our community.
+We were so happy that this busy professor and mother of three agreed to help us research our community.
+Below is an interview with Dr. Pac about why she personally and professionally values the PRC as a resource for families.

 How did the PRC serve your young family?